Image quality

 The WingtraOne mapping drone and the 42 MP Sony RX1RII sets a new benchmark by offering images of an unprecedented pixel density resulting in a 0.7 cm/px (0.3 in/px) GSD.
 This enables well-tested absolute accuracy down to 1 cm (0.4 in).

-Standard drone with 20 MP camera
+Standard drone with 20 MP sensor

 Down to